7 Things Attendees Love About the Regulatory Convergence

 RAPS’ signature annual event, the Regulatory Convergence, is a unique opportunity for the regulatory community to gather, reconnect, examine important issues together and exchange ideas face-to-face in a setting completely dedicated to the profession.
 It is the largest annual conference anywhere in the world for regulatory professionals working in the healthcare product space.
 For many, it is the one event they prioritize above all others to attend each year.

-This year, the Convergence will be held in Canada for the first time ever, taking place 1–4 October in Vancouver, BC.
+This year, the Convergence will be held 21–24 September in Philadelphia.
 As always, there are great sessions, speakers and networking opportunities planned, as well as some new things in store.
 And although the location, agenda and amenities may change from one year to the next, the essence of the Convergence and the reasons that keep veteran attendees coming back, and that compel first-time attendees to return in following years remain pretty consistent.
 Here are seven of the things attendees love most about the Regulatory Convergence.

 1. Hearing From Top Regulators and Thought Leaders

-> The Convergence gives you the opportunity to hear from some of the world’s top healthcare regulators and thought leaders.
-The agenda will feature more than 200 speakers, including regulatory experts, executives, pioneers, leaders and officials from the US Food and Drug Administration, Health Canada and other global regulators.
+The Convergence gives you the opportunity to hear from some of the world’s top healthcare regulators and thought leaders.
+The agenda will feature regulatory experts, executives, pioneers, leaders and officials from the US Food and Drug Administration and other global regulators.
 Presenters will provide updates, case studies and discussions of key topics in biopharma, medical technology, IVDs, health-related foods, business and more.

 2. Connecting With Others Who Really Understand Regulatory